rgcgithub/regenie/docs/docs/options.md

 **Using`--step 2 --out file`**

-By default, results are written to a single file `file.regenie`, which has one line per SNP along with a header line.
-If option `--gz` was used, the file will be compressed in gzip format and have extension `.regenie.gz`.

-The first 7 entries of each row specify chromosome, posistion, ID, reference allele (allele 0), alternative allele (allele 1), frequency of the alternative allele, and the test performed (additive/dominant/recessive).
-With BGEN/PGEN files, the imputation INFO score is also provided (IMPUTE info score for BGEN and Mach Rsq for PGEN).
-Allele frequency and INFO score, if applicable, are computed using all individuals included in the analysis (so they are the same for all phenotypes).

-These are followed by the estimated effect sizes, standard errors, chi-square test statistics and \(-\log_{10}\) p-values for each phenotype.

-When using option `--split`, the results are written in separate files for each phenotype `file_<phenotype1_name>.regenie,...,file_<phenotypeP_name>.regenie` with the same format.
+By default, results are written in separate files for each phenotype `file_<phenotype1_name>.regenie,...,file_<phenotypeP_name>.regenie`.
+Each file has one line per
+SNP along with a header line.
 If option `--gz` was used, the files will be compressed in gzip format and have extension `.regenie.gz`.

+The entries of each row specify chromosome, posistion, ID, reference allele (allele 0), alternative allele (allele 1), frequency of the alternative allele, sample size and the test performed (additive/dominant/recessive).
+With BGEN/PGEN files with dosages, the imputation INFO score is provided (IMPUTE info score for BGEN and Mach Rsq for PGEN).
+Allele frequency, sample size and INFO score, if applicable, are computed using only non-missing samples for each phenotype.

+These are followed by the estimated effect sizes, standard errors, chi-square test statistics and \(-\log_{10}\) p-value.

 If option `--write-samples` was used, IDs of samples used for each trait will be written in files `file_<phenotype1_name>.regenie.ids,...,file_<phenotypeP_name>.regenie.ids` (tab separated, no header).